ZahidMKhan/ZahidMKhan/README.md

 ## I'm a Software Development Engineer in Test!
 - 🌱 I’m currently learning JavaScript and WebdriverIO
 - 🥅 2022 Goals: Make it exciting!
-- ⚡ Fun fact: I love to travel and photograph literally everything
+- ⚡ Fun fact: I love to travel and photograph (almost) everything

 ### Connect with me: